Zhang Yishan

-Zhang Yishan (张一山, born 5 May 1992) is a prominent Chinese actor and former child star.

-Zhang is noted for his roles as Liu Xing in the family sitcom Home with Kids (2004), and as the protagonist in the crime thriller Yu Zui (2016).
+Zhang Yishan (张一山, born 5 May 1992) is a Chinese actor.
+He rose to fame as a child star for his role of Liu Xing in the sitcom Home with Kids (2004).
+He is also known for his roles in the TV series Yu Zui (2016) and The Deer and the Cauldron (2020).

 Early life and education

 Zhang was born and raised in Xicheng District, Beijing.
-When he was 5, his father sent him to Shichahai Martial Arts School to study Kung Fu.
-Through a teacher's recommendation, he was sent to a Speech Studio for children to study.
+When he was 5, his father sent him to Shichahai Martial Arts School to study kung fu.
+Through a teacher's recommendation, he was sent to a speech studio for children to study.
 There, he was noticed by a director who cast him in his first television project.

 Zhang enrolled in Beijing Film Academy in 2011, majoring in acting.
 He graduated in 2014.

 Career

-Zhang began his career by appearing in small role in Little Soldier Zhang Ga at the age of 9.
-Under the recommendation of his co-star Li Yingqi, Zhang went to audition for a role in Home with Kids, and successfully earned the role of Liu Xing.
-The large-scaled sitcom hit national TV screens in 2004, and ran for four seasons till 2007.
-Zhang deeply impressed the Chinese audience with his portrayal of a naughty but witty trouble-maker, and became a highly-popular child star in China.
+Zhang began his career at the age 9 with a minor role in Little Soldier Zhang Ga.
+Under the recommendation of his co-star Li Yingqi, Zhang auditioned for a role in Home with Kids, and was cast in the role of Liu Xing.
+The sitcom hit national TV screens in 2004, and ran for four seasons till 2007.
+Zhang made a significant impression with the Chinese audience with his portrayal of a naughty but witty trouble-maker, and subsequently became a popular child star in China.

-Zhang, with his facial features that resemble those of well-established Chinese actors Jiang Wen and Xia Yu, became a favorite with Chinese directors.
+Zhang began working with several Chinese film directors.
 He has played in some twenty Chinese films and TV series, including the 2009 production Looking for Jackie starring veteran actor Jackie Chan, and patriotic tribute The Founding of a Party in 2010.
 Zhang won the New Performer Award at the Golden Phoenix Awards for his performance in Deng Enming's Childhood (2011).

-Zhang gained mainstream popularity in 2016 for playing the titular protagonist in the crime thriller web series Yu Zui, based on Chang Shuxin's popular novel.
-The series received over 450 million hits when it aired in the online video platform iQiyi, and earned positive reviews from the audience.
+Zhang transitioned from his child star fame with his breakout role in the critically-acclaimed crime thriller Yu Zui (2016), based on Chang Shuxin's popular novel.
 In 2017, Zhang starred in the youth romance drama Shall I Compare You to a Spring Day alongside Zhou Dongyu, based on the novel Beijing, Beijing by Feng Teng.
 The same year, he starred in Seven Faced Man, a remake of the Korean television series Kill Me, Heal Me.
 In late 2017, he began filming the drama Collision, directed by Guan Hu.